liuphui/Coding-Projects/README.md

-This repository contains all the projects written (mainly in Python or Java) that I have completed so far.
+This repository contains all the projects written (mainly in Python) that I have completed so far.